 This course is for registered nurses working in public health departments to address core public health nursing functions.
 The course comprises required reading, synchronous sessions (live webinars), asynchronous sessions (on-demand modules), course evaluation, and the completion of a final exam with a score of 80% or better.

-The prerequisite trainings will familiarize participants with the practice, issues and challenges of public health in N.C. and review basic epidemiological concepts important to the practice of public health.
-The on-site session emphasizes a synthesis of nursing practice and public health.
-Nursing services directed to individuals, families and groups will be presented in the context of improving the health of the populations.
+The course familiarizes participants with public health and basic epidemiological concepts important to the practice of public health and emphasizes a synthesis of nursing practice and public health.
+Nursing services directed to individuals, families and groups are presented in the context of improving the health of the populations.

 Who should take this course?

-The target audience is registered nurses working in N.C. local health departments, particularly those who do not have a BSN degree.
+This course is required for registered nurses working in North Carolina local health departments who do not have a BSN degree.
 Successful completion of this course is a legal requirement for all public health nurses who do not have a BSN during their first year of employment with a local health department.
 Ideal timing is after the first six months of employment, but the course must be completed within the first year of public health practice.
-Nurses with a BSN degree are also welcome to enroll in the course.
-Many find it a useful resource in acclimating to the public health environment.
-The course is a prerequisite for the Physical Assessment of Adults and Child Health Training Enhanced Role Registered Nurse courses for nurses who do not have a BSN.
+Nurses with a BSN degree may also enroll in the course, and past BSN-prepared public health nurses have found the course a useful resource in acclimating to the public health environment.
+However, if space becomes limited, priority is given to those without a BSN degree.
+The course is a prerequisite for the Physical Assessment of Adults and STD Nurse Clinician Training Combined Practicum Course for nurses who do not have a BSN.